vikingdata/articles/tools/automation/ansible/ansible_specific_hosts.md

 1. Every playbook needs a default list of hosts.
 2. If you do not import playbooks, roles, or tasks, you have to use "limit" on line command to limit the hosts affected or point to an inventory containing a specific list.
 The point is, it is easy to make a mistake -- I think.
+I don't want to have to remember to use limit or all hosts are the target.
+By default I want no hosts to be the target.

 The problems make it very very easy to accidentally apply the playbook to all hosts listed in the playbook or an inventory (if specified by line command).